1.1 - Connecting to NeSI¶

 We will spend most of our time learning about the basics of the shell by manipulating some experimental data.
 Some of the data we're going to be working with is quite large, so a copy of the data has been placed in your working directory for this workshop.
 We will now begin to explore the working directory.

-Uses of JupyterHub
+Uses of OnDemand¶

-Using the JupyterHub portal has two main functions.
+Using the OnDemand portal has two main functions.
 Primarily, this is a simple and easy to follow method for connecting to the NeSI HPC cluster without using specialised software.
 As long as you have a supported web browser you will be able to connect to NeSI from any location with internet access.

-If you are planning to run a job that takes significantly longer than requested, the JupyterHub portal still acts as a good staging ground to log into NeSI, set up your slurm batch file and then submit the job.
+batch file and then submit the job.
 This is covered in different tutorials, but in these cases it is better to request a minimal number of cores and hours as all you really need to do is set up some directories, and write a few text files.

-What is a shell and why should I care?
+What is a shell and why should I care?¶

 A shell is a computer program that presents a command line interface which allows you to control your computer using commands entered with a keyboard instead of controlling graphical user interfaces (GUIs) with a mouse/keyboard combination.